MadelineLowes/MadelineLowes/README.md

 - 🌱 I’ve just graduated from a **Full-Stack Coding Bootcamp** offered through the **University of Toronto**

-- 👨‍💻 All of my projects and more can be viewed in [my portfolio](https://madelinelowes.github.io/madelines-portfolio/)
+- 👀 All of my projects and more can be viewed in [my portfolio](https://madelinelowes.github.io/madelines-portfolio/)

 - 📫 How to reach me: **madeline.e.lowes@gmail.com**

+- 🔭 I’m currently working on ...

 <!--
 <h3 align="left">Connect with me:</h3>